bradydowling/ikpdb/docs/index.rst

 Source files mapping
 --------------------

-ILPdb relies on Python's settrace() facility which requires file names with absolute paths.
+IKPdb relies on Python's settrace() facility which requires file names with absolute paths.

 In some situations, the absolute path of a given file may be different between IKPdb's Client (Cloud9) and IKPdb's debugged process.